Walking dogs, safety and communication

 - Latch kennel door on the outside when you leave the dog’s kennel

-It may take a bit longer to get them out of their kennel, they will be benefit by becoming more adoptable.
+It may take a bit longer to get them out of their kennel, but they will benefit by becoming more adoptable.
 The more energetic dogs will need more time & more practice.
-You are using the same commands that you use with your own dog, wait, look, come, to develop patience.
+You are using the same commands that you use with your own dog, wait, come, stop, ok to develop patience and increase their vocabulary.

 Other things you should know: